alexuriarte/test/README.md

 This App
 --------

-This is a demo app for you to experiment with custom metrics.
+This is a demo app for you to experiment with autoscaling.

 This Tutorial
 -------------